11 Years of Transforming Health Solutions

 Jharkhand, Uttarakhand & Madhya Pradesh

-The Systems Approach for Maternal, Newborn, and Child Health, focusing on Vulnerable Geographies (SAMVEG) project, is being implemented in Jharkhand, Uttarakhand, and Madhya Pradesh, focusing on 25 underperforming Aspirational districts.
-It is being implemented by a consortium where JSIPL is the lead partner for private sector engagement activities supported by other consortium partners.
+The Systems Approach for Maternal, Newborn, and Child Health, that focused on Vulnerable Geographies (SAMVEG) project, was implemented in Jharkhand, Uttarakhand, and Madhya Pradesh, focusing on 25 underperforming Aspirational districts.
+It was implemented by a consortium where JSIPL was the lead partner for private sector engagement activities supported by other consortium partners.

-The project is premised on a ‘health systems’ improvement model with strong market systems and private sector engagement strategies under a ‘Health markets development approach’ that catalyzes change and demonstrates models by innovating responsively and for sustainability.
-The project interventions impact a population of 143 million with a focus on 3.6 million pregnant women, 3.3 million newborns, and 13.4 million under-five children.
+The project was premised on a ‘health systems’ improvement model with strong market systems and private sector engagement strategies under a ‘Health markets development approach’ that catalyzed change and demonstrated models by innovating responsively and for sustainability.
+The project interventions impacted a population of 143 million with a focus on 3.6 million pregnant women, 3.3 million newborns, and 13.4 million under-five children.

 • Despite infant mortality and under-five mortality rates declining over the last decade, almost 20% of world infant deaths are still recorded in India.
 Three significant causes that account for 78% (500,000 of 640,000) of all neonatal deaths are prematurity and low birth weight, neonatal infections, and birth asphyxia.
 Further, pneumonia and diarrheal diseases account for 50% of all deaths between 1–59 months.